MakeContributions/markdown-dungeon/english/covid-19/3/3-CAA.md

-You found a few small pills💊💊💊 at a dark corner.
-Each pill has a label🏷️ on it.
-You will choose:
+You found a few small pills💊💊💊 at a dark corner 🌑.
+Each pill has a label 🏷️ on it.

+***Which pill 💊 will you choose?***

 - [🧛Vampire](../WIP.md)
 - [🦇Bat Monster](../WIP.md)